Onyx1602/DC20-Monster-Generator/README.md

 # DC20-Monster-Generator
-A Foundry Vtt Module for the DC20 System to speed up the monster generation proccess.
+A Foundry VTT Module for the DC20 System to speed up the monster generation proccess.